kasparsd/wp-docs-md/docs/wp-blocks-handbook.md

     - `field`: which field this filter is bound to.
     - `operator`: which type of filter it is.
 See “Operator types”.
     - `value`: the actual value selected by the user.
+    - `isLocked`: whether the filter is locked (cannot be edited by the user).
 - `perPage`: number of records to show per page.
 - `page`: the page that is visible.
 - `sort`: